jackelkanderson/niceToken/readme.md

 * `$MFA_DEVICE` the Amazon ARN of your MFA device.
 Visible on the IAM page for your user.
 * `$MFA_ASSUME_ROLE` the Amazon ARN of the role you would like to assume.
 Visible on the IAM page for the role.

+The script also relies on a configured AWS profile called `nice-identity-long-term`.
+Make sure this is in your credentials file.
+This is the profile your existing keys will go under.

 To run, just execute in a terminal session as such:
 `./niceToken.sh 123456` where 123456 is the MFA code given by your device.